Real Estate in The Netherlands

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "I signed up with an estate agent.
 Several times a week I had to call them and sign up to see apartments.
 They only allow 8 people to see any one place, so the process is competitive.
 In the end, I befriended one of the agents and he helped me secure a place.
 I paid a one month's finder's fee.
 In terms of choosing neighborhood, I asked friends and colleagues.
 I luckily already lived in the Netherlands, just in another city.
 So I asked friends who already lived here where I should look.
 Finding someone who knows the city is key in Rotterdam.
-The difference between a good and bad neighborhood can be one street," remarked one foreigner who made the move to Rotterdam.
+The difference between a good and bad neighborhood can be one street," said one person in Rotterdam.

 Get Quote